cs411-alawini/AirDnB/TeamInfo.md

 ## Project Summary

 A one-stop portal for users seeking to explore or stay in NYC, offering detailed insights into AirBnB accommodations in neighborhoods based on safety, transportation options, and local amenities.
+AirDnB is a innovative name that plays on with the widely known name of AirBnb, but has a splash of databases in it.
+The D and B in the name stand for database.